-In 2001, DNA testing advances revealed what some had already suspected: the East Area Rapist (EAR) and the Original Night Stalker (ONS) were one and the same.
-Despite these advances, law enforcement still didn’t have any leads as to the identity of the person responsible.
+In 2001, DNA testing advances confirmed what some had already suspected: the East Area Rapist (EAR) and the Original Night Stalker (ONS) were one and the same.
+Despite these advances, law enforcement still didn’t have any leads as to the identity of the person behind the crimes.
 Often referred to as EAR/ONS, the killer avoided the level of notoriety that other serial murderers received.

 Michelle McNamara released her powerful article “In the Footsteps of a Killer” on February 27, 2013, in which she referred to the EAR/ONS serial killer and rapist as the Golden State Killer.
-The name stuck, and it helped bring more attention to the crimes committed and the vast area of California where he operated.
+The name stuck and it helped bring more attention to the crimes committed and the vast area of California where he had operated during his active years.
 In 2018, a suspect was identified and arrested after investigators uploaded his DNA profile to a genealogy website (more on that here).

 However, long before McNamara coined the name Golden State Killer and before DNA confirmed the link between EAR and ONS, the Sacramento area of California knew the individual responsible for 50 terrible sexual assaults as the East Area Rapist.
 These attacks are explored in the HBO docu-series “I’ll Be Gone in the Dark,” based on McNamara’s book of the same name.